ubermensch101/farm_history/README.md

 Work in Progress:
 -----------------

-- Switching to a CNN based crop presence predictor
+1. Switching to a CNN based crop presence predictor
+   1. Trying HSV based models instead of RGB
+   2. Using HSV histogram bins as inputs to a neural network
-- Shifting to weekly data from planet labs to improve rabi sowing period detection
+2. Shifting to weekly data from planet labs to improve rabi sowing period detection
+3. Planet dependencies:
+   1. `pip3 install click --upgrade` and `pip3 install planet --upgrade` makes planet go to version 2 which is required for its api